 On March 11 2020, the World Health Organization (WHO) declared the outbreak of coronavirus, known as COVID-19, to be a global pandemic.
 Since then, the outbreak has evolved rapidly, with governments worldwide taking swift action to slow the spread of COVID-19.
 Airbnb was affected by this declaration because that meant that his business model would suffer tremendously as travelling around the world would come to a halt.
 No tourists = no income.
 At the time, Airbnb was not traded publicly.
-It was not until last December 2020 when Airbnb IPO happened and created the only imbalance available on the monthly timeframe, around 146 dollars per share.
+It was not until last December 2020 that Airbnb IPO happened and created the only imbalance available monthly, around 146 dollars per share.

-The meteoric rise of Airbnb across cities since its introduction in 2008 has disrupted the housing markets of major cities worldwide.
+The meteoric rise of Airbnb across cities since its introduction in 2008 has disrupted major cities’ housing markets worldwide.
 Some studies demonstrate the increasing trend in rental and property prices that parallels increasing Airbnb activity.

 I hold shares of this monster business that will probably become the Amazon of online accommodation reservations.

 See Airbnb Stock (NASDAQ: ABNB) analysis below.
-You will see an imbalance located around $146 that has recently taken control.
+You will see an imbalance of around $146 that has recently taken control.